zenika-open-source/promote-open-source-project/README.md

 - [English](./README.md)
 - [Français](./README-fr.md)

 A language is missing ?
 Want to improve this cheat sheet ?
-[Contributors are welcome](./CONTRIBUTING.md) !
+[Contributions are welcome](./CONTRIBUTING.md) !

 <br />